MileHacker Logo

 Various churches exist.
 The Mission Point Lighthouse grounds hold historical religious significance as an early mission site.

-Fishtown stands for the region's historic commercial fishing industry.
+Fishtown represents the region's historic commercial fishing industry.
 Coast Patrol Air Station Traverse City is an active military installation.

 • Archaeological Sites: